TwitchLib/TwitchLib.Unity/README.md

 {
     private Api _api;

-    void Start()
+	private void Start()
 	{
 		//Set to run in minimized mode
 		Application.runInBackground = true;
 		//Create new instance of Api
 		_api = new Api();
 		//Initialize your Api with credentials
 		_api.InitializeAsync(Secrets.ClientId, Secrets.OAuth);
 	}

-    // Update is called once per frame void Update()
+	// Update is called once per frame private void Update()
 	{
 		//Don't call the Api on every Update, this is sample on how to call the Api,
-        //this is not an example on how to code. if(SomeConditionMet)
+		//this is not an example on how to code. if (SomeConditionMet)
 		{
 			//Do what you want here, however if you want to call the twitch API this can be done as follows.
 			//The following example is the GetChannelVideos if you want to call any TwitchLib.Api
-            //endpoint replace the the following with your method call "_api.Channels.v5.GetChannelVideosAsync("{{CHANNEL_ID}}");"
+			//endpoint replace the the following with your method call "_api.Channels.v5.GetChannelVideosAsync("{{CHANNEL_ID}}");" _api.Invoke(
-            _api.Invoke(
 				//Func<Task<ChannelVideos>>
 				() => { return _api.Channels.v5.GetChannelVideosAsync("14900522"); },
 				//Action<T>
 				GetChannelVideosCallback);
 		}

+		if (SomeOtherConditionMet)
+		{
+			StartCoroutine(GetLuckyNoS7evinsChannelVideos("LuckyNoS7evin"));
+		}
+	}

+	private System.Collections.IEnumerator GetLuckyNoS7evinsChannelVideos(string luckysUsername)
+	{
+		//Lets get Lucky's id first
+		TwitchLib.Api.Models.Helix.Users.GetUsers.GetUsersResponse getUsersResponse = null;
+		yield return _api.InvokeAsync(
+			   //Func<Task<ChannelVideos>>
+			   () => { return _api.Users.helix.GetUsersAsync(logins: new List<string> { luckysUsername }); },
+			   //Action<T>
+			   (response) => getUsersResponse = response);
+		//We won't reach this point until the api request is completed, and the getUsersResponse is set.

+		//We'll assume the request went well and that we made no typo's, meaning we should have 1 user at index 1, which is LuckyNoS7evin string luckyId = getUsersResponse.Users[0].Id;

+		//Now that we have lucky's id, lets get his videos!
+		TwitchLib.Api.Models.v5.Channels.ChannelVideos luckyNoS7evinsChannelVideos = null;
+		yield return _api.InvokeAsync(
+			   //Func<Task<ChannelVideos>>
+			   () => { return _api.Channels.v5.GetChannelVideosAsync(luckyId); },
+			   //Action<T>
+			   (response) => luckyNoS7evinsChannelVideos = response);
+		//Again, we won't reach this point until the request is completed!

+		//Handle luckyNoS7evin's ChannelVideos
 	}

 	private void GetChannelVideosCallback(TwitchLib.Api.Models.v5.Channels.ChannelVideos e)
 	{

 	}
 }